 My name is Annie.
 It’s always been Annie, it always will be Annie.
 I wasn’t born Annie, but by 3 it was clear that was my name.
 My given names have a story… I’m named after people: a good friend of my parents who became the godmother to my four oldest siblings, my mom’s childhood best friend whom she’s still close with, my grandmother… My name has a story and a history, but more than that, my name is me, it’s a part of me, it sounds like me… well… Annie sounds like me.
 Anne is someone else, and don’t get me started on the rest of it!
-But it’s not my given name, it’s not too far a step from my full mane to Annie.
+But while it’s not my given name, it’s not too far a step from my full name to Annie.

 While Annie isn’t the most unique name, it’s It’s also not the most common.
 I have met other Annies, but not many, and even less my own age or generation.
 These Annies haven’t changed my perception of the name, nor have they tarnished my story.

 So why do I bring this up?

 Some of you who have been following my blog for a while know that about six years ago I met an amazing man who was named David.I fell in love with him, and a year and a half later we were married.
 Not long after meeting that man we started having conversations about how he didn’t feel connected to that name.

 David wasn’t a name with a story.
 It was a compromise that neither of his parents either loved or hated.
 He wasn’t named after anyone and there was no sentimentality to the name.
 Adding to that, David is a pretty common name, especially among our generation.
 Off the top of my head I can think of ten different Daves and Davids.